Media Training + Martial Arts: Secrets to Become A Media Star

 CK: One thing I need to be better at is the enunciation as an immigrant there you go.
 Thank you for that I appreciate it.

 Susan: I haven’t I have a lot of practice so I do the one command, I do meditation.
 I have a walking practice, I haven’t been doing aikido, I got injured in aikido, so I actually haven’t done.
 It in a couple of years however I’m always practicing aikido.
-And I am doing some sword work on my deCK with the bokeh and Jō which is the sword and the staff.
+And I am doing some sword work on my deck with the bokeh and Jō which is the sword and the staff.

 CK: Oh, hold on before you move on is there a good teacher that you recommend if that’s something.
 I want to be I want to practice because I am looking for an embodiment practice especially when it comes.
 To bow or sword or things like that, I’m a guy what can I say.